 There was yet another post the other day asking the age old question, Finale vs. Sibelius and why.
-These are always followed by myriads of pointless posts professing love (or hate) for one or the the other.
+These are always followed by a myriad of pointless posts professing love (or hate) for one or the other.
 Occasionally, someone provides a good reason for their choice, but most of the time it just degenerates into personal preferences of the same order as Mac vs. Windows debates.

 Best Doesn’t Mean Better